 Water heaters and shower installations

-Plumbers can install and repair water heaters.
+Licensed plumbers can also install and repair water heaters.
 Prices depend on whether the work involves repairing, replacement or installation in a new home, and whether any damage has been caused by faulty fixtures.
 Plumbers also frequently install shower bodies.
 Here’s how Celtic Plumbing & Heating’s pricing breaks down:

 Shower body installation: $350–$1,000.
 Costs vary greatly depending on whether it’s a standard shower body or a shower with jet sprays and multiple water fixtures.
 This price range does not include the shower body and fixtures.

 Plumbers also install, replace and repair radiators.
-Here are average prices from Celtic Plumbing & Heating:
+Here are average costs from Celtic Plumbing & Heating:

 New radiator: $100–$300.